Death of the Social Media Strategist: Overselling & Underperforming from the Start

 - The entire mix of social media (Facebook, Twitter, Pinterest, Blogging, LinkedIn) still only accounts for 8% of the marketing budget

 And the next piece of logic is this.
 If you are a social media strategist, you are expected to make that 8% jump through hoops, perform miracles, AND deliver ROI (which you must demonstrate with excel driven accuracy).
 It can be done.
 Well, part of it can be done.
 But without the total ONLINE MARKETING MIX working together, it’s like Tweeting randomly into the cavernous world of social media.
-You MIGHT get a RT or a tweetback response.
+You MIGHT get an RT or a tweetback response.
 But you are unlikely to get anything resembling success.

 So we’ve set ourselves up to fail by cordoning off the most exciting part of the online mix, the part that has NEW STUFF to write about, and we’ve isolated ourselves from the other stakeholders who hold many of the keys to our success.